Sawangg/dotfiles/README.md

 ## Install

-Install every dotfiles and my bash config by running
+You can simply run the following setup script to install my config

 ```sh
 sh <(curl -s "https://raw.githubusercontent.com/Sawangg/dotfiles/refs/heads/master/setup.sh")
 ```

 > [!NOTE]
-> This script is usable on any Linux distro but will only be able to install packages automatically on Arch based distros
+> This script will only be able to install packages automatically on Arch based distros